Überfall » A thorough raid completed at 1800 hours

 Regardless, because of her intense love of the ocean, she wasn’t too upset when a torrent of water came down from the dome window above her head and soaked her to the bone.
 It was quite refreshing—although Emmanuel and Morandi, who lay beside her, didn’t seem to think the same.

-As Maria licked her lips, however, she spat at the bitterness and wiped her free hand across her blurry eyes.
+As Maria licked her lips, however, she spat at the saltiness and wiped her free hand across her blurry eyes.
 When her vision cleared, she found two familiar men standing on a glowing purple arm of water a meter above her head.

 Veles and Simon.